Stronger peso hurting maquiladora industry along the border

-SAN DIEGO — Many who operate maquiladoras along the border between San Diego and Tijuana are reporting losses in revenue due to the current strength of the Mexican peso according to Roberto Vega Solís, President of the Mexican Employers Association in Tijuana.
+SAN DIEGO — Many who operate maquiladoras along the border between San Diego and Tijuana are reporting losses in revenue due to the current strength of the Mexican peso, said Roberto Vega Solís, president of the Mexican Employers Association in Tijuana.

 Maquiladoras are manufacturing plants in Mexico that are operated by corporations in the United States and other countries.